 Yreka is a charming town with many attractions for visitors and is surrounded by natural beauty.
-It's easy to do errands on foot, head to work, and enjoy the area.
+It's easy to run errands on foot, head to work, and enjoy the area.
 However, pedestrian accidents happen there as they do elsewhere in Northern California.
 With more pedestrians around and heavier traffic brought in by tourism, severe injuries and accidents increase.

 Suppose you or a loved one has suffered an injury caused by a driver or other entity.
 In that case, you might want to find out about filing a compensation claim to cover your financial loss.
 Call our experienced injury attorneys at (530) 392-9400 for a free case evaluation.Filing a Claim After a Yreka Pedestrian Accident

 The legal team at AutoAccident.com has helped Yreka residents since 1982 obtain fair compensation following a pedestrian injury accident.
 The support we provide is compassionate and professional because we understand that an injury affects the person it happened to and the entire family.
-We work hard to recover compensation for injured pedestrians, so they can concentrate on healing without financial stress added to their burden caused by another's negligent actions.Types of Negligence That Can Lead to a Pedestrian Accident
+We work hard to recover compensation for injured pedestrians, so they can concentrate on healing without financial stress added to their burden caused by another's negligent actions.Types of Negligence That Leads to a Pedestrian Accident

 Motorists cause many pedestrian accidents each year due to their negligence.
 The National Safety Council reported that in 2019, there were 7,668 pedestrian fatalities around the country.
 The speed of a vehicle when it strikes someone on foot is directly related to the risk of death.
 Some of the reasons these accidents happen are:

-- Running a red light: This common cause of pedestrian injury accidents.
+- Running a red light: This is a common cause of pedestrian injury accidents.
 A driver who runs a stop sign or red light can injure a pedestrian in the crosswalk or one who has stepped off the curb.

 - Improper backing: A motorist who backs out of a parking space or driveway without looking for a pedestrian crossing behind them can cause a severe accident.

 - Drunk drivers: Motorists intoxicated or impaired by drugs have reduced reflexes, problems staying in their own lane, and often speed up and slow down.
 Vision is also affected, and the driver may have trouble spotting a pedestrian.
-When the weather is bad or the sun has gone down, they are even more likely to be involved in an accident with a pedestrian.
+When the weather is terrible or the sun has gone down, they are even more likely to be involved in an accident with a pedestrian.

 - Speeding: The faster a motorist drives, the more likely it will result in a fatality if they strike a pedestrian.
 Any accident involving someone on foot, even if it is minor, can cause serious injuries.